solidzone/mailmeteor-landing/mail-merge-gmail.md

 **PROS:** Streak offers a powerful CRM allowing you to manage your relationships directly from Gmail.
 You don’t have to switch between tools and it’s pretty lightweight compared to convoluted CRM platforms.

 **CONS:** Mail merge is just a side feature of Streak.
-You can email multiple at once with Streak but it’s not replacing a real mail merge solution.
+You can email multiple recipients at once with Streak but it’s not replacing a real mail merge solution.

 #### 7. Gmelius